AbdulBarrMohammed/Sorti-Fox/README.md

 * [ ] Once user is logged in they can upload a new file or create a new folder
 * [ ] Each folder they create can store a new folder or another file
 * [ ] The user can also edit and delete folders or files
 * [ ] Users can also download or share the file they uploaded
+* [ ] Users will be able to see the file size, date created, and date updated of each file or folder they create

 The following **extensions** are implemented: